tazee/tazee.github.io/yt-tools/index.md

 ### v1.5 New Features
 - Soft dragging now supports UV map editing
 - Added clipboard functionality for mesh elements (copy/cut/paste)
+### v1.5.1 Minor Changes
+- Element selection after copy and paste is now compatible with Modo, and an option has been added to the Preferences.
+- Clipboard operators now work with curve objects.
+- Contextual selection and contextual deletion now work with curve objects.

 ## License